Guest0x0/coqoune/README.md

 The face `coqoune_processed` is used to highlight `processed` region.
 By default it simply underline the region, you can set it to alter the visual effect.

+The option `coqoune_shell` is used to determine which shell is used to execute coqoune's scripts.
+Available options are:

+1. zsh

+2. bash

+3. ksh

+These shells are tried from up to down, and the first available is used by default.
+You can set the option manually to specify the shell to use.

 ## 4. License